-Adding artwork, posters and wall decals to brighten up the branch and create a more welcoming ambiance for users at selected branches.
+This funding will support additional artwork, posters and wall decals to brighten up the branch and create a more welcoming ambiance for users.

 - nə́ca̓ ʔmat ct Strathcona – Digital Creation Programming in the Bud Osborn Creation Space

 This funding will support hands-on workshops to be held in the Bud Osborn Creation Space.
-It will also enable Inspiration Lab staff to train branch staff and develop a greater branch capacity to offer similar public programs more regularly.
+It will also enable Inspiration Lab staff from Central Library to train branch staff and develop a greater capacity at this branch to offer similar public programs more regularly.